MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 It's the game's responsibility to recompile the DLLs whenever mod code is changed.

-The game can simply load the DLL's functions by attempting `dlsym(handle, "on_death")`, `dlsym(handle, "on_collision")`, etc., for every event function the game wants to be able to call.
+The game can simply load the DLL's functions by attempting `dlsym(handle, "on_death")`, `dlsym(handle, "on_war_cry")`, etc., for every event function the game wants to be able to call.

 If this approach feels icky to you, or if you have profiled that the number of `dlsym()` calls you are doing is significant enough to make a noticeable performance impact, [this Stack Overflow answer](https://stackoverflow.com/a/62205128/13279557) shows how to loop over all the function names in a shared library (the Linux equivalent of a DLL).